nicholasjackson/presentations/swim/swim.md

 * When suspicion messages are received from other nodes regarding a node we already suspect, reduce suspicion timeout

 <!--
 Assuming D is actually faulty then other nodes will also start to choose it in a round and eventually A will start to receive their suspicion messages.
-Everytime a message is received we reduce the suspicion timeout as the likely hood increases that D is in fact broken.
+Every time a message is received we reduce the suspicion timeout as the likely hood increases that D is in fact broken.
 -->

 ---